 Train a model

-QuickStart is integrated with high-quality pre-trained models from open source Artificial Intelligence (AI) communities.
-QuickStart allows you to implement the complete process from model training and deployment to inference without the need to write code.
+QuickStart integrates high-quality pre-trained models from open source Artificial Intelligence (AI) communities.
+It lets you implement the complete process from model training and deployment to inference without writing code.
 This greatly simplifies the model development process.

 In this example, the Qwen1.5-1.8B-Chat model is used to illustrate how to use the prepared training data to train a model in QuickStart.
 To train a model, perform the following steps: